hardenedlinux/Debian-GNU-Linux-Profiles/docs/hardened_boot/heads-atop-coreboot.md

 ### Building Environment preparation for Heads
-I use [this branch](https://github.com/flammit/heads/tree/coreboot-4.6) for my own deployment, since the compiler source used by master branch is too old to build easily on current Debian GNU/Linux.

 Heads' build-dependency is quite similar to [those of coreboot](https://www.coreboot.org/Build_HOWTO#Requirements).

-Clone it to your local machine, and then run the following command to bootstrap its environment:
+Clone Heads' repo to your local machine, and then run the following command to bootstrap its environment:
 ```
 $ make bootstrap
 ```